Justice and support for child abuse survivors

 The Network aims to meet at least three times a year.
 The last meeting took place on 3 October 2018.

-National Trauma Training Framework
+National Trauma Training Programme

 Through the 2018-2019 Programme for Government, we have committed to developing an adversity and trauma-informed workforce with the ambition to make a positive change in how people who have had adverse childhood experiences (ACES) and traumatic experiences in adulthood, such as physical or sexual abuse, are supported.